Luck (2022 film): Plot

-Sam Greenfield is a clumsy, orphaned young woman whose life has been constantly plagued by misfortune and has recently been forced out from her foster home the Summerland Home For Girls, much to the dismay of her younger friend/foster sister Hazel, who is hoping to be adopted soon.
-One night, after sharing a panini with a black cat, she finds a penny she hopes to give to Hazel for her collection of other lucky items to help her get adopted.
-The next day, Sam notices that the penny has made her luck significantly improve.
-However, she soon loses the penny by inadvertently flushing it down a toilet.
+Sam Greenfield, an orphaned young woman with a life plagued by misfortune, is forced out from her foster home, much to the dismay of her younger friend and roommate Hazel, who is hoping to be adopted and not fostered soon.
+One night, after sharing food with a black cat, Sam finds a penny she hopes to give to Hazel for her collection of lucky items that may help her get adopted.
+The next day, Sam notices that the penny has made her luck improve.
+However, she loses the penny by inadvertently flushing it down a toilet.

-As Sam bemoans her error, she encounters the cat again and tells him what happened, which causes the cat to berate her for losing the penny.
-Shocked, Sam follows the cat through a portal to the Land of Luck, where creatures like leprechauns create good luck for the people on Earth.
-The cat, named Bob, tells Sam he needs the penny for traveling purposes and that he will be banished if word gets out that he lost it.
+While bemoaning her error, Sam encounters the cat again and says what happened, which causes the cat to berate her for losing the penny.
+Shocked that the cat could talk, Sam follows the cat through a portal to the Land of Luck, where creatures like leprechauns create good luck for the people on Earth.
+The cat, named Bob, needs the penny for traveling purposes and will be banished if word gets out that he lost it.
 Bob and Sam make a deal to get another penny from the Penny depot for Hazel to use before returning it to Bob.
 Bob uses a button from Sam to pass off as a penny while she sneaks into the Land of Luck using clothes belonging to Bob's personal leprechaun, Gerry.
-Throughout the journey, Sam comes to learn how the good luck is managed by a dragon, and that bad luck is managed underneath the Land of Luck.
+Throughout the journey, Sam comes to learn that bad luck is managed underneath the Land of Luck.